-In January 2016, the Company entered into a collaboration and license agreement with Nestlé (the "2016 License Agreement") for the development and commercialization of certain product candidates for the treatment and management of CDI and inflammatory bowel disease ("IBD"), including UC and Crohn's disease.
+In January 2016, the Company entered into a collaboration and license agreement with Nestec Ltd., succeeded by Société des Produits Nestlé S.A. (together with NHSc Rx License GmbH, their affiliates and their subsidiaries, "Nestlé") (the "2016 License Agreement") for the development and commercialization of certain product candidates for the treatment and management of CDI and inflammatory bowel disease ("IBD"), including UC and Crohn's disease.
 The 2016 License Agreement supports the development of the Company's portfolio of products for CDI and IBD in markets outside of the United States and Canada (the "2016 Licensed Territory").

-Under the 2016 License Agreement, the Company granted to Nestlé an exclusive, royalty-bearing license to develop and commercialize, in the 2016 Licensed Territory, certain products based on its microbiome technology that are being developed for the treatment of CDI and IBD, including SER-109, SER-262, SER-287 and SER-301 (collectively, the "2016 Collaboration Products").
+Under the 2016 License Agreement, the Company granted to Nestlé an exclusive, royalty-bearing license to develop and commercialize, in the 2016 Licensed Territory, certain products based on its microbiome technology that are being developed or commercialized, as applicable, for the treatment of CDI and IBD, including VOWST, SER-262, SER-287 and SER-301 (collectively, the "2016 Collaboration Products").
 The 2016 License Agreement sets forth the Company's and Nestlé's respective obligations for development, commercialization, regulatory and manufacturing and supply activities for the 2016 Collaboration Products with respect to the licensed fields and the 2016 Licensed Territory.